 Create PDF from Markdown using Marked2

-The documents managed in Git are easier to maintain and update in Markdown than in Word or Excel.
+Documents maintained in Git are easier to manage and update when written in Markdown, as opposed to Word or Excel.

-However, I feel that even though Markdown is good for viewing from GitLab and other sites that render Markdown, it looks better in Word when converted to PDF using the print function for external distribution.
+However, even though Markdown is suitable for viewing from GitLab and other sites that render Markdown, it’s often more visually appealing when converted to a PDF through Word for external distribution.

-Therefore, I will show you how to create PDFs using an application called Marked2.
+Therefore, I’ll guide you on how to create PDFs using an application called Marked2.

 TOC